dsarrut/syd-doc/image.md

  - `sydStitchDicom`: convert 2 dicom into a single stitched image
  - `sydInsertIntegratedActivityImage`: compute time integrated activity image from a set of images (lot of options)
  - `sydInsertDecayCorrectedImage`: remove decay from the radionuclide associated with the injection of the images
- - `sydInsertSubstituteRadionuclideImage`: from decay corrected images, add radionuclide decay
+ - `sydInsertSubstituteRadionuclideImage`: from decay corrected images, add radionuclide decay.

 modify
  - sydUpdateImage: tag, unit, scale